 Tony Gines, Founding Designer at Scribe, explains more:

 “Stay consistent with conventional controls for a modal.
 Users will want to look for those.
 So, keeping the Close button in a familiar place, having clear CTAs and choice options is crucial.”

 Looking to improve your in-product experiences while maintaining a unified look?
 Try one of these 10 free UI kits 👇

 11. Design for different devices 🤳 #

-Web vs. mobile modal is something you’ll need to pay close attention to if you want to retain users.
+Web vs. mobile modals is something you’ll need to care deeply about to if you want to retain your user's attention as well as their satisfaction.
 Keep your users’ devices in mind and ensure your modal is responsive depending on this.

 Tony Gines shares questions you should be asking in the modal prototyping stage.

 “Account for different types of screen real estate.
 Does the modal’s content require a scroll on mobile screens?
 Are the controls relying on aspects that don’t exist consistently across devices, like hovering your cursor over something for tooltips?”

 Lastly, find ways you can draw immediate attention to the modal, without it covering an entire screen.

 Tony Gines shares some UI tactics for doing this.